Layout

 • Kill: The project is judged unviable and is discontinued.

-• Hold: The project is suspended in the expectation that it will be revived later.
+• Hold: The project is suspended and expected to be revived later.

-• Recycle: The project needs fundamental revision, and then it will re-enter the Phase Gate Process.
+• Recycle: The project needs fundamental revision and will re-enter the Phase Gate Process.

-• Conditional go: The project enters the next phase, provided that certain specified criteria are met.
+• Conditional go: The project enters the next phase, providing specific criteria are met.

 Benefits and disadvantages of the Phase Gate process